-No recent exploration activity has taken place at Bajo Pobre during the period ending September 30, 2024.
+No exploration activity has taken place at Bajo Pobre during the year ended December 31, 2024.

 El Gateado

 El Gateado is a 4,000 hectares exploration concession and is located in the north-central part of Santa Cruz province, contiguous to La Josefina on the east.